NoorTushar/sustainEats---client/README.md

 3. add the server URL in the `.env.local` file.

 ```
-VITE_API_URL= `here give your server URL
+VITE_API_URL= here paste your server URL
 ```

 4. add payment gateway primary key in the `.env.local` file

 VITE_Payment_Gateway_PK= `your primary key`

 -  !
-Now make sure to clone the server repository and follow the readme of that repository
+Now make sure to clone the server repository and follow the readme of that repository - https://github.com/NoorTushar/sustainEats---server